shravya-thatipally/Text_Classification_20NewsGroupsData/README.md

 Configurations used:
 1. Unigram Baseline (UB) -- Basic sentence segmentation and tokenization.
 Use all words.
-2. Bigram Baseline (BB) -- Use all bigrams. (e.g. I ran a race => {I ran, ran a, a race}. ) Applied all the classifiers for these configurations and selected best configuration from that and applied some
+2. Bigram Baseline (BB) -- Use all bigrams. (e.g. I ran a race => {I ran, ran a, a race}. ) Applied all the classifiers for these configurations and selected best model from that and applied some more techniques namely:
+1) Feature representations
+2) Feature selection
+3) Hyperparameters

+My Best configuration is obtained by removing stop words with L2 penalization on SVM.
+I have used SGDclassifier with hinge loss ( a linear SVM, as the number of features is more than 10000 most likely points are linearly separable ) as the classifier with above mentioned.
+I have created two python files one to build a model and another to test the model:

+Execute the following command to get a learned model from a training dataset:

+- python best_config_train.py Testing_Samples_Location.

+Execute the following command to pre-learned model run on a test dataset:

+python best_config_test.py Testing_Samples_Location

+Exploration for best params in Unigram Configuration:

+python Analysis_config.py Training_samples_location Testing_Samples_Location

+Code for Learning curves plot: python Learning_curves.py

+Baseline models:
+python Unigram_bigram_models.py Training_samples_location Testing_Samples_Location